HDFGroup/hsds/docs/azure_ad_setup.md

 click the the plus sign: "New registration" that will be used by the HSDS service.
 In the register page, chose an appropriate name for the application and select the desired "Supported account types".

 In "API permissions", add the following permissions:

-* for "Microsoft Graph (2), add "openid, Sign users in", and "User Read, Sign in and read user profile"
-* for "Azure Service Management (1)", add "user_impersernation, Access Azure Service Management as organization user"
-* for "Azure Active Graph (1)", add "User.Read.All, Read all users' full profiles"

-Under "Authentication", choose "https://login.microsoftonline.com/common/oauth2/nativeclient" for "Redirect URIs".

-Also under "Authenticaton", toggle "Yes" for "Treat application as a public client"

 In "Expose an API", enter an "Application ID URI"  (e.g. "api;://hsds_server")

 Also in "Expose an API", add a scope with "Who can consent?" as "Admins only".

-In the overview section, note the "Application (client) ID" value, the "Directory (tenant) ID" value, and udner "Manifest" the "resourceAppId" value.
+In the overview section, note the "Application (client) ID" value, and the "Directory (tenant) ID" value.
 You'll need these for HSDS and client configuration steps (see below).

 HSDS Configuration
 ------------------